Bainbridge, New York

 Bainbridge is a town in Chenango County, New York, United States.
 The population was 3,308 at the 2010 census.
-The town is at the eastern border of Chenango County, halfway between Binghamton and Oneonta.

 The Village of Bainbridge is located at the geographic center of the town.

 History

 Bainbridge was originally settled by Native Americans of the Iroquois nations.
 During the American Revolution, these tribes became allies of the British and commenced raids on American settlements.
 In 1779, George Washington ordered the Sullivan Expedition into what is today Upstate New York.
 When General James Clinton reached the Bainbridge area, the tribes had fled to sanctuary in Upper Canada.
 Clinton's forces destroyed their homes and crops, including their winter stores.

 The town was first settled by European Americans circa 1788, first by a group called the "Vermont Sufferers".
 These were people from land in Eastern New York, who had lost their claims due to land sales by Vermont for the same claims.

 The town was formed in 1791 as the "Town of Jericho" in Tioga County before the formation of Chenango County.
 The name Bainbridge was adopted in 1814 in honor of United States Navy Commodore William Bainbridge.
 Subsequently, the town was reduced by the creation of new towns in the county: In 1793, part of Bainbridge was used to form the parts of the towns of Norwich and Oxford; more of Bainbridge was used for the towns of Greene (1798 and 1799) and Afton (1857).